SheriffMudasir/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is the 0x02-functions_nested_loops task of the alx low level programming course
+This is the 0x02-functions_nested_loops task of the alx low level programming project